Bachelor of Science in

 We believe education is more than just academics.
 Check out firsthand accounts from students like you who have been impacted by our vibrant community, transformative education, and unwavering commitment to faith.

-Lyons L
+LaDarius L

 Being at Grace for the past 4 years has changed my life.
 I’ve grown tremendously as a person and in my faith.
 I’ve become closer to God and also gained many valuable friendships.
 The classes helped guide me to scripture and made me more devoted to learning and God.
 I know now that I am more equipped than ever to help spread the word of God!

-Lyons L
+LaDarius L

-Business On-Campus
+Business, On-Campus

 Being at Grace for the past 4 years has changed my life.
 I’ve grown tremendously as a person and in my faith.
 I’ve become closer to God and also gained many valuable friendships.
 The classes helped guide me to scripture and made me more devoted to learning and God.
 I know now that I am more equipped than ever to help spread the word of God!

-Lyons L
+LaDarius L

-Lyons L
+LaDarius L

-Business On-Campus
+Business, On-Campus

 Rhianna W